archanpatkar/Logico/README.md

 > Currently in Beta
 ### `npm install -g logico`
 After installation
-Type `logico` and press enter in the terminal and REPL will Start
+type `logico` and press enter in the terminal and the REPL will Start

 ## Introduction